yiyezhilan/CLVSim/README.md

 A high-fidelity instance of CLVSim was modelled and validated based on [Apollo LRV](https://www.nasa.gov/history/alsj/lrvhand.html) and experimental data from [Apollo operation handbook](https://www.lpi.usra.edu/lunar/documents/NTRS/collection2/NASA_TM_X_66816.pdf) released by NASA.
 LRV was modelled and textured in this project.

-The rendered simulation by [Blender](https://www.blender.org/):
+The rendered simulation by [Blender](https://www.blender.org/) for LRV rovering on straight rugged terrain on Moon:

 https://github.com/user-attachments/assets/0b5244df-9bf9-4473-8278-dbd926b0f719

-It can also import any terrain, such as a rugged lunar surface.
+It can also import any terrain, such as a rugged lunar surface with planned path.
 The rendered simulation with surface reconstruction using [OpenVDB](https://github.com/AcademySoftwareFoundation/openvdb) or [splashsurf](https://github.com/InteractiveComputerGraphics/splashsurf):

 https://github.com/user-attachments/assets/22d2901b-0101-4f3e-b249-0d69af256b61